-If you are working with a company that is hot on leads, be sure to list out the leads that you have generated that month through your digital marketing efforts.
-In this section, show which channels the leads were coming from or whether it was SEO or PPC that brought them to you.
-This will give your client a clear picture of where their marketing investment is generating the highest returns.
+If you are working with a company that is hot on leads, be sure to list out the leads that you have generated that month through digital marketing efforts.
+In this section, show which channel the leads were coming from, whether it was SEO or PPC, so your client has a clear picture of where their marketing investment is generating the highest returns.

 At the end of the day, it is imperative to understand where your website traffic is coming from.
 You also want to know how long those leads are lingering before they either buy or leave.
 Are most of your web visitors coming from email?
 Referrals?
 Social media ads?

-In this section, you will want the metrics included to be:
+In this section, you will want the metrics to include:

-This is where you can show the client that the bounce rate is much higher on mobile than the website, for example.
+This is where you can show the client that the bounce rate is much higher on mobile than on the website, for example.
 With those numbers, the client knows that the mobile site needs to be altered or optimized for mobile viewing.
-You will also discover that some blog posts are doing much better than others – why?
+You will also uncover blog posts that are doing much better than other posts – why?
 Was it the topic?
 Should you do more blogs related to that topic?

-This will vary depending upon the SEO that your firm is offering.
-For example, do you optimize onsite, or do you just stick to providing link building services?
+This will vary depending on the SEO that your firm is offering.
+For example, do you optimize onsite, or do you just stick to providing link-building services?
 Either way, be sure to share an overview of how rankings have increased – then back it up with information about what you have been doing to achieve these results.
 Be sure to include a table that highlights new backlinks for the month.

-If you are tasked with running PPC campaigns for your client, be sure to have a section that covers cost per conversion, click-through rate, impressions, ad spend, ROI, etc. Take the results and compare them to each channel.
-If the client is working with a limited budget, you can deliver valuable insights of where their money should be targeted based off of the information you have presented.
+If you are tasked with running PPC campaigns for your client, be sure to have a section that covers the cost per conversion, click-through rate, impressions, ad spend, ROI, etc. Take the results and compare them to each channel.
+If the client is working with a limited budget, you can deliver value by making recommendations about where their money should be targeted using the information presented in this section.

 Social media marketing is another component of this overall report, as well as strategy.
 There isn’t a single business out there that is unaware of how important social media marketing is today.
 In this report section, be sure to cover performance per channel, including Facebook, LinkedIn, Twitter, Instagram, and YouTube.
-Be sure to include information related to goals such as engaging existing customers and generating new leads via social channels.
+Also be sure to show two important goals, like engaging existing customers and generating new leads via social channels.

 Many companies will want to invest big money into social media marketing, which is why this section should be carefully detailed.

 Showing a client that you have future plans and goals is a great way to convince them to stick around with your services.
 This is a section where you can show off how much you plan to do so they are excited to stick with you for future months.
-If the past month’s analytics have been lackluster, here is where you can show them that you are going to continue pushing the boundaries.
+If the past month’s analytics have been lackluster, here is where you can show them that you are going to continue pushing the boundary.
 Revisit goals from prior months and highlight any progress that has been made.

 And there you have it!
 Those are the key components of any effective digital marketing report, sure to wow clients sitting across the table from you.

 The most complicated part of building marketing reports is that you need to include so many different channels in one scope.
 You are tasked with reporting everything from email campaign results to social media marketing effectiveness, which can make it hard to sort everything out all at once.

-Although there needs to be cross-comparisons so clients can make final decisions on the amount of money they want to spend on your services, there are still some considerations you should be making based on the channels reported.
+Although there need to be cross-comparisons so clients can make final decisions on the money they want to spend on your services, there are still some considerations you should be making based on the channel reported.

-While the metrics may all be related, each channel source report should still have its own characteristics that makes it a unique, standalone mini report.
-For example, in your SEO report, you shouldn’t have information on ads and quality score, whereas in the PPC report, you should most definitely have that information presented.
+While the metrics may all be related, each channel source report should still have its own characteristics that make it a unique, standalone mini-report.
+For example, in your SEO report, you shouldn’t have information on ads and quality scores, whereas, in the PPC report, you should most definitely have that information presented.
 But then there may be some similarities between SEO and content marketing, where you’re focusing on keywords that are helping with the total conversations and clicks.

 When it’s time to create individual reports, you must take into account source differences.
-This will make you look more professional, and it will also help your clients follow along and digest everything in one sitting.
+This will make you look more professional, and it will also help your client follow along with everything they need to digest in one sitting.

-Although we can’t go through what should be included in every single individual report, we will provide you with the examples of what you should focus on with SEO and PPC:
+Although we can’t go through what should be included in every single individual report in this e-book, we will provide you with examples of SEO and PPC:

-Your typical SEO report will contain the following: keyword performance, landing page performance, rank improvements, increase in organic traffic, conversions, top performing content, improvements made to content, overall optimizations, inbound traffic, backlinks, and a general overview of what it all means.
-Remember that the viewer is not an expert on digital marketing like you are.
+Your typical SEO report will contain the following: keywords performance, landing page performance, rank improvements, increase in organic traffic, conversions, top-performing content, improvements made to the content, overall optimizations, inbound traffic, backlinks, and a general overview of what it all means.
+Remember that the viewer is not also an expert on digital marketing like you are.

 With PPC, you will want to highlight that your efforts are driving more traffic and leads.
-Therefore, your report should include metrics such as: average position, cost per click, overall cost, clicks, click-through rate, impressions, conversions, overall conversion rate, cost per conversion, quality score, keyword performance, individual device performance, and overall PPC performance.
+Therefore, your metrics will take a different structuring, including average position, cost per click, overall cost, clicks, click-through rate, impressions, conversions, overall conversion rate, cost per conversion, quality score, keyword performance, individual device performance, and overall PPC performance.

 With PPC, your client will probably request that you provide a weekly report as opposed to a monthly report.
 Yet, something like social engagements may only require your attention a few times per year.

-Despite the differences, all reports should still contain a summary, as well as lessons learned, goals, what you plan to do in future.
+Despite the differences, all reports should still contain a summary, as well as lessons learned, goals, and how you plan to reach those goals in the future.

-That brings us to another hotly contested question in the world of digital marketing reporting: how often should I generate reports?
+That brings us to another hotly contested question in the world of digital marketing reporting best practices: how often should I generate reports?

-If there were a one size fits all answer for this question, we would definitely provide it!
-However, the reality is there are always different elements and moving parts that should be considered with this kind of answer.
+If there were a one size fits all answer to this question, we would provide it.
+However, there are always different elements and moving parts that should be considered with this kind of answer.

 At the end of the day, their managers know they need to be reviewing “something” to report to the boss.
-They aren’t the expert, so they will listen to you if you set a system of monthly report reviews, etc. Be sure to explain to them that things like SEO are slow and really won’t show any big changes even on a monthly basis (same with social).
-If they know this ahead of time, they won’t contest you on your efforts.
+They aren’t the expert, so they will listen to you if you set a system of monthly report reviews, etc. Be sure to explain to them that SEO is slow and really won’t show any big changes even on a monthly basis (same with social).
+If they know this ahead of time, they won’t contest you and your efforts.

 It’s all on a case-by-case basis.
 But, if you make the effort to set the limitations and rules upfront, like how often reports are generated for certain topics, how many individual reports are guaranteed versus one big report, and how many times the client can call you about it, then there shouldn’t be any issues.
 Be sure to be transparent in your communication about everything.

-At the end of the day, the purpose of reporting analytics as they relate to digital marketing is to make better informed decisions, both for you as a digital marketing expert, as well as for the client.
-Although the big, impressive reports with typed up sections, summaries, etc. are important on a biweekly, monthly, bimonthly basis, there is also value in a daily marketing report.
+At the end of the day, the general purpose of reporting analytics as they relate to digital marketing is to make better-informed decisions, both for you as a digital marketing expert, as well as for the client, the buyer.
+Although the big, impressive reports with typed-up sections, summaries, etc. are important on a biweekly, monthly, or bi-monthly basis, there is also value in a daily marketing report.

 We’re not saying tie yourself up with this kind of daily reporting.
 However, we are suggesting that making a habit of checking on certain statistics will make you more effective and productive at your job.
 Here are some of the KPIs you should absolutely be tracking on a daily basis:

 Websites are typically where you make the final kill.
-It’s where you get the lead to finally click, buy, donate, invest, or opt-in to your emails.
+It’s where you get the lead to finally click buy now, donate now, invest now, or email us today.
 Websites are the resting platforms that finally turn these prospects into actual customers.
-After you arrive at a traffic goal for the month, you can divide it by the number of days in that month to set a daily target.
+After you arrive at a traffic goal for the month, you can divide it by the number of days in the month to set a daily target.
 Maybe you want to convert 2 leads per day.
 By monitoring these numbers more closely, you can see how they related to your other lead generation efforts, like social media posts and email marketing.

-Monitoring your daily website traffic will help you identify a sudden rise or drop, enabling you to act right away with experiments that might uncover the secret sauce.
+Daily website traffic observance will help you identify a sudden rise or drop, enabling you to act right away with experiments that might uncover the secret sauce.
 This is an easy way to explore options that the client might not initially approve of.
-But on such a small scale, you can figure it out on your own and boast your findings on the next monthly digital marketing report.
+But on such a small scale, you can figure it out on your own and boast about your new strategy on the next massive digital marketing report.

 By tracking these stats daily, you can harness social media posts that do the very best for that client, translating into lucrative analytics that you can share with them every quarter.
 Track how effective your post was and do it all over again the next day.

-Beyond social media analytics and website traffic, there are some other analytics you can check every 5-7 days.
+Beyond social media analytics and website traffic, there is some other analytics you can check every 5-7 days.
 What are they?

-Blogs generally have a shelf-life of 5-7 days, mainly because your social media sharing that you coupled with their posting will generate some traffic for the first few days anyways.
+Blogs generally have a shelf-life of 5-7 days, mainly because your social media sharing that you coupled with their posting will generate some traffic for the first few days anyway.
 One study also confirmed that after a week, a blog’s traffic will decline by 90%.
-Therefore, if you want to know how much traffic a blog generated, you would be able to check this at the end of the week so you can move on with your strategy.
+Therefore, if you want to know how well a blog did at generating traffic, you can check in at the end of the week so you can move on with your strategy.
 Of course, there will always be cruising traffic that comes through your SEO endeavors – but, checking on the finalized blog metrics at the end of the week should help you compare it to previous blogs and fine-tune your strategy moving forward.

 Yes, we’re back to website traffic.
-Not only is it beneficial to review it daily, it’s also beneficial to review it weekly, breaking the traffic down into channels.
-Analyzing which ones are bringing in the most leads will help you approach the client with a proposition to spend more money on X channels.
+Not only is it beneficial to review it daily, but it’s also beneficial to review it weekly, breaking the traffic down into channels and analyzing which ones are bringing in the most leads will help you approach the client with a proposition to spend more money on X channels.

 The more you generate these tiny reports and make them part of your everyday habit, the better you will become at your job and raising bottom lines.
 It’s as simple as due diligence!

 Anyone out there tasked with generating digital marketing reports, or reviewing them for your prospective boss, knows that there can be a lot that goes into the process.
 What does the “perfect” digital marketing report look like at the end of the day?